JakeFDev/FWGClogism/README.md

 This was created for CS 2521 at University of Minnesota, Duluth as a team project
 ---------------------------------------------------------------------------------------------------

-How to use
 ---------------------------------------------------------------------------------------------------
 Open the circ file in logism.
-You can try to solve the puzzle while on the default sceen (the main circuit) You must make sure that the clock simulation is on.
-You can enable it in the simulation settings, and make sure the clock speed is above at least 32hz so the registers update fast enough for the game.
+You can try to solve the puzzle while on the default sceen (the main circuit) by pressing the buttons on the top (F for farmer, W for wolf, etc).

-Press the buttons on the left to attempt the move.
-If you complete the puzzle, the "win" LED will light up.
+When the puzzle is solved, you will see the
+"solved" LED light up.
+There is currently no reset button so if you wish to try the puzzle again you must backtrack, set the corresponding registers to 0, or just open the file again.

+You must make sure that the clock simulation is on.
+You can enable it in the simulation settings.
+Because of the way a button in logism works, there is a bug where sometimes pressing a button for a legal move can result in the led not updating correctly.
+Try playing with the clock speed, I settled with 128hz.

 ---------------------------------------------------------------------------------------------------